 You’ll want to find high-quality food that will meet these Maine Coon Cat’s dietary requirements:

-- Minerals: Cats require the following minerals in their diets: Calcium, phosphorus, potassium, sodium, chloride, magnesium, iron, copper, manganese, zinc, iodine, and selenium.
-Look for cat foods that are labeled by the AAFCO, who regulates which cat foods contain the correct amount of vitamins and minerals (source 1).
+Look for cat foods that are labeled by the AAFCO, which regulates which cat foods contain the correct amount of vitamins and minerals (source 1).

 Do Maine Coons Need Special Food?

 If you’re worried about meeting your cat’s nutritional requirements, you might be wondering, can Maine Coons eat normal cat food?

 Overall, it’s ideal for every kind of cat to have a high-quality diet that contains a lot of protein and a low amount of filler content.
 However, this is especially essential to Maine Coons.

 Maine Coons spend three to five years growing before they reach their full size.
 If they do not receive proper nutrition at a young age, their growth can be stunted.